folkzb/magalu/README.md

 * **TF Provider**: Terraform provider plugin with its resources generated from the parsed OpenAPI spec.

+Most of our code is written in Golang, however there are some utility scripts written in Python as well.

 ## Dependencies

-To run the project, the only dependency needed is [Go](https://go.dev/dl/).
+To run the project, the main dependency needed is [Go](https://go.dev/dl/).
 To install, visit the official link with the instructions.

+There are some utility scripts written in [Python](https://www.python.org/downloads/).
+To install, visit the official website.

 ## Contributing